nldlabs/nlddoc/docs/CLI/index.md

 # Commands

-nlddoc provides four simple commands for working with your documentation.
+fastdocs provides four simple commands for working with your documentation.

 ## Commands Overview